340B Drug Pricing Program: Negative impact on patients

 The 340B program has contributed to higher drug costs nationwide.
 It has been linked to increased out-of-pocket expenses for patients; in one instance, a cancer patient was billed over $2,500 for a medication that a 340B hospital had purchased at a significant discount and billed to the insurer for $22,700, despite a list price of $2,700.

 Incentives within the program have been associated with more intensive prescribing and increased healthcare spending.
 For example, Medicare reportedly spent $4,096 more on outpatient care for breast cancer patients treated at 340B hospitals, with patients paying an average of $1,099 more in coinsurance.

 Employers are estimated to incur an additional $36 billion annually in hospital spending due to the program.
 Large 340B hospitals have been found to charge 35% more on average for outpatient services than non-340B hospitals.

 Misuse of the program by nonprofit hospitals and Pharmacy Benefit Managers (PBMs) has negatively affected small, independent pharmacies, forcing some out of business.
 Additionally, the program is estimated to reduce state and federal tax revenues by up to $17 billion annually, including $3.5 billion at the state and local levels.

+Contract pharmacy proliferation may also affect Medicare Part D patients via premiums or preferred pharmacy access.
+AJMC states that increases in 340B participation have been linked to increased Medicare Part D premiums and potentially affect access to preferred pharmacies, as changes in reimbursement and network participation associated with these agreements can influence plan cost and pharmacy network design.

 Geographic discrepancies and charity care

 The 340B program creates financial incentives that encourage hospitals to establish clinics in higher-income, well-insured areas, where they can generate more revenue by reselling discounted drugs.
 Studies have found that hospitals in these areas are more likely to benefit from the program, potentially limiting its intended impact on low-income and uninsured populations.
 Approximately two-thirds of 340B hospital-affiliated sites located off the main campus are in higher-income neighborhoods.

 In several states, most contract pharmacies associated with 340B hospitals are not located in medically underserved areas.
 For example, only 18% of such pharmacies in New Jersey, 24% in New York, 29% in Pennsylvania, and a majority in Georgia are situated in underserved regions.

 Additionally, many participating hospitals provide below-average levels of charity care.
 In New Jersey, 16% of 340B hospitals fall below the national average for charity care; the figures are 86% in New York, 88% in Pennsylvania, and a large proportion in Georgia.

+A 2026 AJMC study found that contract pharmacy growth has also been negatively correlated with uninsured and commercial coverage, though positively correlated with Medicaid and Medicare coverage.
+AJMC results also suggest that covered entities may locate contract pharmacies where the difference between insurer reimbursement and 340B discounted prices is significant.